thanhqtran/tohoku_bootcamp/2025_spring/computation/readme.md

 # Computation

-The goal is to acquire essential knowledge in economic modeling.
+The goal is to acquire essential knowledge in up-to-date economic modeling.

 ## Schedule
 - Mar 19: Brief review of optimization
-- Mar 20: Modeling RBC with MATLAB and Dynare
+- Mar 20: Modeling Real Business Cycle with MATLAB and Dynare
-- Mar 21: Modeling 6-period OLG with Dynare
+- Mar 21: Modeling 6-period OverLapping Generations with Dynare
-- Mar 24: Modeling NK with Dynare
+- Mar 24: Modeling New Keynesian with Dynare
-- Mar 25: Modeling NK and its extension in Dynare
+- Mar 25: Coding session
+- Mar 26: Student Presentation

 *All sessions start from 13:00.*